jefoh/landing-page/README.md

 # landing-page
-This is a landing page built for the final flexbox project in the odin project
+This is a landing page built for the final flexbox project in the odin project.

+Please don't take it too seriously, I am still practicing.

 Image Credits: